 Enter the majestic Sheila Vand.
 Playing a character known only as "The Girl," she silently haunts the streets, her pale, regally inexpressive face framed by her black headscarf.
-She glides along the walls like a shadow and cruises toward the camera on a skateboard, chador flowing behind her like a cape.
+She glides along the walls like a shadow and cruises toward the camera on a skateboard, chador flowing, cape-like, behind her.
 She dances--very slowly--in her bedroom.
 And yes, she feasts on the blood of the city's predatory men.
 But this is not some morally unambiguous revenge pulp.
-It doesn't go down easily.
-As in Hollywood noir, the ever-present shadows signal a malignant presence in the heart of the world, a corruption of the societal fabric.
-The darkness creeps around corners and through windows; it seeps into the character's affects and relationships.
+It doesn't go down easy.
+As in Hollywood noir, the shadows signal a malignant presence in the heart of the world, a corruption of the societal fabric.
+The darkness is like the air they breathe.
+It creeps around corners and through windows; it seeps into the characters' facial expressions and envelopes their relationships.

-In this sense, the heroine's vampirism, and the blackness with which she clothes herself, suggest to us that she herself is implicated in the film's fallen moral world.
+In this sense, the heroine's vampirism, and the black clothing in which she shrouds herself, suggest that she herself is implicated in the film's fallen moral world.
 Her first victim is a spectacularly detestable pimp, drug dealer and abuser.
+Seems morally straightforward enough.
 But from there things become more complicated.
 She kills a sleeping homeless man.
 She approaches a ten-year-old street kid and asks him if he is a good boy.
 This turns out to be a rhetorical question.
 When he says yes, she replies, in a truly monstrous voice, "I can tear your eyes out of your skull and give them to dogs to eat."
 And then, for good measure: "Till the end of your life, I'll be watching you.
 Understand?"
 He understands.

 This is, without question, a profound indictment of a misogynistic culture; she knows that in some essential way, the boy cannot possibly be telling the truth.
-But the film, and the Girl, also recognize that in making this indictment, she has also compromised herself.
-She devours human blood; she terrorizes children; she is not immune to the moral sickness plaguing her world because nobody is.
+But the film--and The Girl--recognize that in making this indictment, she has also indicted herself.
+She devours human blood; she terrorizes children; she is not immune to the moral sickness plaguing her world--because nobody is.
 This recognition allows for an uncommon moral ambiguity.
 A ten year-old-boy holds within him the potential for horrible acts.
 An abusive John might be complicit in violence but he is also someone's father.
 "I've done bad things," she says to her maybe boyfriend Arash, and we know it's true.

-But this admission, and her self-implication in the darkness, is also a radical act.
-In walking the streets alone at night, in occupying this dark, forbidden space, the Girl reconfigures the symbolism of the black chador.
+But The Girl's self-implication is also a radical act.
+In walking the streets alone at night, in occupying this dark, forbidden space, she reconfigures the symbolism of the black chador.
 What was a marker of female modesty now signals her dark magic, her transgressive power.
-The veil is a symbol of invisibility; but in haunting the men of the city the Girl becomes visible.
+The veil is a symbol of invisibility.
+But in haunting the men of the city The Girl becomes visible.
 Paradoxically, this visibility allows her to step outside of the traditional fundamentalist, not to mention cinematic, dynamics of female virtue.
 She has discovered an un-policed space.

 Monday, June 25, 2012